 !!LC-MS/MS Analysis

 Peptide mixtures were reconstituted in 5% DMSO/10% formic acid/85% water (v/v/v) and analyzed on an Orbitrap Fusion Lumos (Thermo Fisher Scientific, San Jose, CA, USA) coupled online to an Agilent 1290 UPLC (Agilent Technologies, Waldbronn, DE).
-Peptides were trapped on a double-frit C18 pre-column (Reprosil C18, Dr. Maisch, 100 µm x 2 cm, 3 µm; packed in-house) for 5 min with buffer A (0.1% formic acid) and separated on a single-frit analytical column (Poroshell 120 EC C18, Agilent Technologies, 50 µm x 50 cm, 2.7 µm) over 155 minutes with a linear gradient from 10% to 40% B (B: 0.1% formic acid, 80% acetonitrile).
+Peptides were trapped on a double-frit C\textsubscript{18} pre-column (Reprosil C\textsubscript{18}, Dr. Maisch, 100 µm x 2 cm, 3 µm; packed in-house) for 5 min with buffer A (0.1% formic acid) and separated on a single-frit analytical column (Poroshell 120 EC C18, Agilent Technologies, 50 µm x 50 cm, 2.7 µm) over 155 minutes with a linear gradient from 10% to 40% B (B: 0.1% formic acid, 80% acetonitrile).
 Optimized MS settings were described previously\cite{Liu2017Optimized fragmentation schemes and data analysis strategies for proteome-wide cross-link identification|||Klykov2018Efficient and robust proteome-wide approaches for cross-linking mass spectrometry}.
 Acquired data were analyzed with the Proteome Discoverer software suite 2.3 (Thermo Fisher Scientific, San Jose, CA, USA) with incorporated XlinkX nodes.
 Spectra were matched against the Homo sapiens database from SwissProt (version 2018_06, 20,349 sequences, downloaded from Uniprot).
 The protease was set to “Trypsin” and the maximum number of missed cleavages was defined as 2.
 Carbamidomethylation of cysteines was set as fixed modification and oxidation of methionine and protein N-terminal acetylation as variable modifications.
 For the linear peptide search, precursor mass tolerance was defined as 20 ppm and fragment mass tolerance as 0.5 Da for ion trap readout or 20 ppm for the Orbitrap readout.
 For the crosslinked peptides search, the minimum peptide length was set to 5 and minimum peptide mass to 300, while the maximum peptide mass was set to 7000.
 The precursor mass tolerance was set to 10 ppm, FTMS fragment mass tolerance at 20 ppm and ITMS fragment mass at 0.5 Da.
 FDR threshold was set to 0.01 (1%) and FDR strategy as “Percolator”.

 !!TMT Experiments